life-itself/artearthtech.com/content/blog/2018-01-24-ills-of-capitalism-ills-possibility-of-abundance-and-limits-of-land.md

 Put succinctly the "land" problem is that man cannot live on bits alone.
 At the minimum, we need physical space in which to live and shelter from the elements, and we need sustenance for our body in the form of food and water.
 Thus, whilst bits may gradually take over regarding what we produce, until the day comes when we upload to silicon, the future of bits does not remove these core needs that come back to land.

 Now, in the first instance we could look to the abundance point (the first of the two we made about the change for capitalism).
 The change we are seeing is not just about bits: wealth has grown extraordinarily (at least for a sizeable minority of the planet -- and many others are moving that way).
 Abundance certainly has relevance to the question of food: we have got vastly more efficient and effective at producing food[^agric-ext].
-The abundance here is very literal: a peasant from the middle ages transported to a modern supermarket would certainly think they had arrived in the land of Cockaigne.[^cockaigne]
+The abundance here is very literal: a peasant from the middle ages transported to a modern supermarket would certainly think they had arrived in Cockaigne, the mythical land of plenty.[^cockaigne]

 In real terms, or as a proportion of average income, food costs have been constantly diminishing for the last two centuries or more -- at least, in the west.
 The number of people who go hungry or who are malnourished has been reducing -- and this in the face of an extraordinary increase in population of 10x or more.
 We even have -- or could imagine -- radically new techniques for making or growing food that reduce the dependence on prime agricultural land -- for example, farming algae in the oceans.